Alterith/lecture-notes/lecture1/README.md

 4. Virtual memory (HW2)
 5. File systems and persistent storage

-- We will pretty closely follow the prescribed textbook
+- We will pretty closely follow the prescribed textbook; lectures will given you sufficient overview for you to be able to read detailed explanations in the textbook.

-- 3 Homework Assignments: give you experience with systems programming
+- 3 Homework Assignments: will give you experience with systems programming.
-- You need a GitHub account to submit homeworks
+- You need a GitHub account to submit homeworks.
-- TAs will help you with homeworks
+- TAs will help you with homeworks.

 # Introduction to the Process #

+To give you a flavour what an OS can do for you, we'll explore how the OS implements protection.
+In doing so, we will cover the following:

 ## Four fundamental OS concepts ##
-- **Privileged (Kernel) vs. User Mode**: the hardware can run in two distinct modes
+- **Privileged (Kernel) vs. User Mode (Dual mode operation)**: the hardware can run in two distinct modes.
-- **Address space**: the memory addresses that an executing program sees differ from physical addresses
+- **Address space**: the memory addresses that an executing program sees; these differ from physical addresses of the machine.
-- **Process:** an instance of an executing program consisting of an address space as well as one or more threads of control
+- **Process:** an instance of an executing program consisting of an address space as well as one or more threads of control.
-- **Protection**:  user programs are protected from each other and the OS and hardware are protected from user programs by controlling the translation from program's address space to the physical address space
+- **Protection**:  user programs are protected from each other and the OS and hardware are protected from user programs by controlling the translation from the program's address space to the physical address space of the machine.

 ## A fundamental OS mechanism ##